GopherEverett/u3_lesson_django_project_setup/README.md

 }
 ```

-10. Create a datbase locally on your machine.
+10. Create a postgres database locally on your machine.
 ```zsh
 createdb <database name>
 ```